+The Acoustic Suspension will allow the amplifier to be placed directly on the floor, or on any piece of furniture or equipment rack.
 The amplifier should not be subject to vibration of any sort.
 Do not place them directly in front of, or on top of your loudspeakers.
-Despite the vibration and resonance control measures already taken, we are not able to completely eliminate all incoming vibration.
+Despite the vibration and resonance control measures already taken in the Genesis Reference Amplifier, we are not able to completely eliminate all incoming vibration.

 Once you decide on the placement of the amplifier module, connect everything up before you plug the power transformer into the wall.
-Always connect up the system towards the power source.

-First, connect the blue PowerCon of the supplied power umbilical to the amplifier module.
-Then, the grey PowerCon to the Power Transformer Module.
+Connect the amplifier module to the power transformer using the supplied Power Umbilical; locate the power transformer module as far away as possible from the amplifier module and other electronics.
 The Power Umbilical will only go in one way so the assembly should be obvious.
-Align the plugs, insert and twist until the lock "clicks".
-Next, connect the IEC plug of the power cord to the Power Transformer Module.
-Finally, insert the power plug into the wall outlet.
+Align the plugs to the likecolored sockets, insert and twist until the lock "clicks".